 Core team members pay an annual fee which entitles them to attend retreats, put on their own events and camp on the land.
 Membership is open, by mutual agreement, to anyone who has attended one of the retreats.

-2017 marks a turning point in other ways.
-The phase of investment in the infrastructure is almost complete, we are radically cutting our costs and hope to break even this year for the first time.
+2017 marked a turning point in other ways.
+The phase of investment in the infrastructure was completed and we therefore reduced our costs and broke even for the first time!

-More people from the core team are stepping forward to share their practice and we are beginning to co-create new approaches by weaving together the magic of the people involved.
+More people from the core team stepped forward to share their practice and we began to co-create new approaches by weaving together the magic of the people involved.

 In 2018 we are repeating the format of our successful 2017 Summer Season, and we’ll also be introducing more short workshops and events throughout the year.
 There will also be some new mid-week retreats during the summer season.